zweistein1326/Personifi/README.md

 6. Group expenses by expenditure type (Automatically)
 7. Add cards to the app to track expenses directly
 8. Increase initial loading speed
-9. Select date or between dates

 ### What is the end goal of this app?
 - Should decrease my monthly expenditure by 20%
-- Should tell me where I am spending most om my money
+- Should tell me where I am spending most of my money
 - Should tell me where I can reduce spending money